What is HYROX and why is it so popular?

 What are the 8 HYROX exercises?

-In HYROX, participants run a total of eight kilometres broken up into 1km blocks, with each kilometre followed by a different workout station that has to be completed as fast as possible.
+In HYROX, participants run a total of eight kilometers broken up into 1km blocks, with each kilometer followed by a different workout station that has to be completed as fast as possible.
 The eight demanding workout stations include everything from rowing and sled pushing to wall balls and burpees.

 Here's a breakdown of a HYROX race structure: